svaiyapu/istack/README.md

 Incessant (j)Stack
 ==================

-Script which calls _jstack_ on a jvm instance incessantly, saves threaddumps in a directory, supports options to specifiy interval between threaddumps, number of threaddumps to take and keep.
+Script which calls _jstack_ on a jvm instance incessantly, saves thread dumps in a directory, supports options to specifiy interval between taking thread dumps, number of thread dumps to take and keep.

 Usage
 -----